Valor-mmm/GithubMiner/Readme.md

 You have to provide your own GitHub API token in order to execute queries.
 1. Clone the repository
 2. Write a custom api-config containing your token (see ./github/endpoint/config/github_config.yaml)
-3. Add the path to the RepoListQueryExecutor configuration
+3. Add the path to the RepoListQueryCaller configuration

 ### Repository list
 The expected format for a list of repositories is als follows: